 FROM the experts in northern New Hampshire’s history and lore comes a beautiful award-winning anthology of 50 essays and reflections on the settlement, transformation, and history of the land north of the White Mountains’ famed notches.
 With contributions from a diverse assemblage of New Hampshire writers, Beyond the Notches: Stories of Place in New Hampshire’s North Country takes the reader on an exploration of this region’s geography, culture, industrial history, recreation, conservation, and stunning beauty.
 Illustrated with both historic and contemporary photos and paintings, this is a must-have volume for anyone who has ever vacationed in, lived in, enjoyed, and loved the White Mountains and northern wilds of New Hampshire.

-Just out this summer is Bondcliff’s revised and expanded edition of famed rail historian Bill Gove’s first White Mountains logging railroad history: J.E.
+The latest in famed rail historian Bill Gove's White Mountains Logging Railroad series is this revised and expanded edition of his first volume: J.E.
 Henry’s Logging Railroads.
 With over 100 additional pages and dozens of previously unpublished photographs, Bill Gove has assembled 40 years of exhaustive research into a fascinating story of one of New England’s most colorful lumber barons and the highly successful East Branch & Lincoln and Zealand Valley Logging Railroads over which he reigned.

 BRANCH LINE PRESS is pleased to offer a fascinating story of the four Massachusetts towns that were drowned in the making of the Quabbin Reservoir, as well as two detailed historical volumes about the railroad that served them from 1869 through 1935.
 In From Valley to Quabbin, 1938-1946, well-known local historian and publisher J. R. Greene tells the story of the final months of human habitation in the doomed Swift River valley as local institutions were dismembered, the landscape destroyed, and long-time residents forced to leave their homes so their lands could be flooded to build a gigantic reservoir for Boston.